-The IRS considers Life Care to be a prepaid medical expense, so tax deductions are often available for portions of the upfront entry fee and monthly service fee - typically up to 40 percent2.
+The IRS considers Life Care to be a prepaid medical expense, so tax deductions may be available for portions of the upfront entry fee and monthly service fee.
+Consult with your tax advisor for more details.

 New adventures with new friends